-High quality gelatin is an excellent addition to every joint strengthening diet plan.
+High-quality gelatin is an excellent addition to every joint strengthening and arthritis and rheumatism diet plan.
 The secret is the contents of this natural food additive.
 Gelatin is the exact same substance that makes up our joint tissue – the cushion between the bones, so to speak.
 In time, and with an unhealthy diet, our cartilage connective tissue starts to deplete and the results are rather painful – decreased joint mobility, stiffness, and inflammation.
 That is why including this substance in our diet is key to maintaining our flexibility and joint health.
-Add bone broth and homemade Jell-O with high quality gelatin to start building your connective tissue!
+Add bone broth and homemade Jell-O with high-quality gelatin to start building your connective tissue!

 Consuming Omega-3 fatty acids is beneficial for the whole body and for everyone, but it is especially valuable for people with inflammatory arthritis and rheumatism.